 The Wall Street Journal is suggesting here that this be investigated.

-We need to launch an investigation into the terms offered to countrywide and exactly what roles Mr. Johnson and Mr. Reigns played in the negotiation of these terms.
+And so the Wall Street Journal said, wait a minute, we need to launch an investigation into the terms offered to Countrywide and exactly what roles Mr. Johnson and Mr. Reigns played in the negotiation of these terms.

-Did these men exert any pressure on Fannie Mae employees to do business with countrywide?
+Did these men exert any pressure on Fannie Mae employees to do business with Countrywide?

-They also say that Congress needs a full accounting of the contacts between countrywide and the politicians receiving favors from the lender.
+They also say that Congress needs a full accounting of the contacts between Countrywide and the politicians receiving favors from the lender.

-Did countrywide ask for and receive assistance from the friends of Angelo?
+Did Countrywide ask for and receive assistance from the friends of Angelo?

-With Senate banking chairman Dodd at the center of the scandal, ranking member Richard Shelby and House Financial Services Chairman Barney Frank will have to lead the inquiry.
+With Senate Banking Chairman Dodd at the center of the scandal, Ranking Member Richard Shelby and House Financial Services Chairman Barney Frank will have to lead the inquiry.

-The taxpayers should not have to wait for the results of an investigation.
+But taxpayers should not have to wait for the results of an investigation.

 Dodd's one of the main hostage takers.

-Now, an interesting question here.
+Now, an interesting question here: where's Obama?

 He's the Democrat presidential nominee.